What is a Bond ETFs (Exchange Traded Funds)?

 Bond Index Fund vs Bond Mutual Funds

-Investors looking for exposure in the bond market can select between bond mutual funds or ETFs depending on their investment objectives.
+Investors looking for exposure to the bond market can choose between bond mutual funds and ETFs, depending on their investment objectives.
 Bond ETFs as products are still at a nascent stage, whereas bond mutual funds offer more investment choices.
-But if one wants more transparency and high liquidity, then bond ETFs are better.
-However, if you are concerned about not transacting bond ETFs in the market due to lack of demand, then choose bond funds.
+But if one wants greater transparency and higher liquidity, bond ETFs are better.

 FAQs